How to Redline in Microsoft Word for Contracts and Legal Documents

 In this guide, you’ll learn:

-Here is a step-by-step process to redline using Microsoft Word.
+Here is a step-by-step process for you to redline in a Word document.

 Steps to enable track changes: